 The Cash Flow is perhaps the easiest to understand of the ‘big three’, but there are some subtleties to it which need to be mentioned.

 Where the Income Statement describes the state of the business from an accountant’s eye view of what the business owes or is owed at any given time, the Cash Flow is based on when these payments are actually made and received.

 - Can the business fulfil its financial obligations?

 A profitable business may still fall over if it cannot pay its costs on time.
 Planning the future of your cash flow (forecasting), is a very important part of financial planning.
 For example, if there’s a chance that the business gets paid late for a major contract, this could mean that it can’t fulfil its obligations, such as paying salaries!

-Obviously it’s important to take steps to avoid situations where this can happen, which is where the Cash Flow comes in handy.
+Obviously, it’s important to take steps to avoid situations where this can happen, which is where the Cash Flow comes in handy.

 Cash received or spent as part of everyday business activities, including sales, direct costs of selling, operating costs, salaries and interest payments.

-Cash received or spent through investing activities, including purchase of assets, investments, return on investments, interest received.
+Cash received or spent through investing activities, including the purchase of assets, investments, return on investments, interest received.

 Cash received through debt and debt repayments, including taking out and repaying loans, issuing shares for cash and paying dividends to shareholders.